Robin Goodridge

-Robin Goodridge is a British rock drummer known primarily for his work with the alternative rock band Bush, with whom he recorded several platinum and multi-platinum albums.
-His playing style is characterized by its emphasis on clarity rather than excessive ornamentation.
+Robin Goodridge is a British rock drummer.
+He was a member of rock band Bush, with whom he recorded several platinum and multi-platinum albums.
 Over the course of his career, his work has been recognized with a Grammy nomination and awards from the American Music Awards and MTV Video Music Awards.

-Biography
+Early life

+Goodridge is from Crawley, West Sussex, England.

+Career

-Robin James Goodridge is a British musician and drummer from Crawley, West Sussex, England.
-In his early career, he performed with the Desperate Dan Band alongside Robert C. "Bob" Brookes.
+In his early career, Goodridge performed with the Desperate Dan Band alongside Robert C. "Bob" Brookes.

 He was also credited on Dangerous's 1990 album Diamonds And Dollars and on Beautiful People's 1992 album If 60's Were 90's, which charted in 1993.
 He played with Soul Family Sensation until 1992, recording two tracks on their second album with producer Mike Hedges.

 In 1992, Goodridge joined the alternative rock band Bush.

-He spent the majority of his career as a member of the band, during which they performed in arenas and at notable events.
-Bush's discography during this time grew to include several studio albums, with three achieving platinum or multi-platinum status.
+He spent the majority of his career as a member of the band.
+Bush's discography during this time includes several studio albums, with three achieving platinum or multi-platinum status.
 The band disbanded in 2002 but later reunited.

-During Bush's hiatus from 2002 to 2010, Goodridge engaged in several other projects.
-He worked with the band Elyss from 2004 to 2006, providing a seasoned presence to the newer group.
+During Bush's hiatus from 2002 to 2010, Goodridge worked with the band Elyss from 2004 to 2006.
 He then joined Kirk Brandon's Spear of Destiny from 2006 to 2008, appearing on their 2007 album, Imperial Prototype.

 In June 2008, Goodridge left Spear of Destiny to join The Stone Gods as a touring and session drummer.
 He performed with them at the Download Festival and recorded for their second album, which was never officially released.

 In 2009, he rejoined Spear of Destiny for the 25th Anniversary UK Tour.

 Goodridge rejoined Bush for their 2010 reunion.

-As one of two founding members in the new lineup, he contributed to two additional albums and toured with the band for nine years.
-In 2019, Goodridge was abruptly dismissed from the band.
+As one of two founding members in the new Bush lineup, he contributed to two additional albums and toured with the band for nine years.
+In 2019, Goodridge was dismissed from the band.
 He filed a lawsuit, which was later settled.
 Following his departure, Goodridge pursued other projects.

 After his second departure from Bush, Goodridge toured again with Spear of Destiny supporting their 40-year anniversary tour.

 He is also featured on their 2009 compilation album, the Singles Live Tour.

+In April 2026, he became the drummer of EMF.